hong-yew/android-1-liner/README.md

 # android-1-liner
-Android suffers with a lot of boiler plate codes.
+Android suffers from a lot of boiler plate codes.
 This is a collection of Android commonly used codes and utilities packaged as a one liner util.

 ## Goals